Watts-Lab/task-mapping/tasks/summaries/9 Dot Problem-writeup.md

 Mapped by: sarikasu

 ## 1. Stimulus Complex
-Participants are given a grid of nine dots
+Participants are given a 3x3 grid of nine dots.

 ## 2. Goal Directives
-Participants must connect all nine dots
+Participants must connect all nine dots (e.g., draw a line that passes through them) using no more than four lines, and may not retrace any lines.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.

 ### Skills
-No more than four lines can be drawn, no retracing
+Analytical thinking, geometric reasoning

 ### UI-UX Allowed Processes
-No more than four lines can be drawn, no retracing
+Clicking and dragging the interface to "draw" lines on the screen

 ### Other Allowed Processes
 NA